 Thanks to the fierce commitment of our donors, the BARLO MS Centre is setting the standard of research and care throughout the world.

-Dr. Jiwon Oh, Interim Medical Director
+Dr. Jiwon Oh, Clinic Director

 Together with St. Michael’s preeminent MS team, Dr. Oh is creating a global powerhouse in MS research and care.